marcopxt/NES-UFLA/README.md

 #### 4. Download and install packages

-What is a package and how to install and use them.
+- What is a package and how to install and use them

-CRAN and Github
+- CRAN and Github

 #### 5. Models (AoV)

-Analyses of variance using the package ExpDes (Ferreira et al, 2021).
+- Analyses of variance using the package ExpDes (Ferreira et al, 2021)

 #### 6. Plotting using **ggplot2** package

-Installing the package ggplot2
+- Installing the package ggplot2
-Organizing the dataset
+- Organizing the dataset
-Types of graphs: boxplot, density, histogram
+- Types of graphs: boxplot, density, histogram
-Saving the graphs
+- Saving the graphs

 ---
 ## 3. Sources that you may use